WesH0use/AWS_Developer_Notes/Deployment.md

 ![image](https://user-images.githubusercontent.com/44325167/130063466-ed6c5a06-7209-452b-9d57-8755a0529a4d.png)

+**A developer wants to package the code and dependencies for the application-specific Lambda functions as container images to be hosted on Amazon Elastic Container Registry (ECR).
+Which of the following options are correct for the given requirement?
+(Select two)**
+**To deploy a container image to Lambda, the container image must implement the Lambda Runtime API** - To deploy a container image to Lambda, the container image must implement the Lambda Runtime API.
+The AWS open-source runtime interface clients implement the API.
+You can add a runtime interface client to your preferred base image to make it compatible with Lambda.

+**You must create the Lambda function from the same account as the container registry in Amazon ECR** - You can package your Lambda function code and dependencies as a container image, using tools such as the Docker CLI.
+You can then upload the image to your container registry hosted on Amazon Elastic Container Registry (Amazon ECR).
+Note that you must create the Lambda function from the same account as the container registry in Amazon ECR.

+**A developer in your company was just promoted to Team Lead and will be in charge of code deployment on EC2 instances via AWS CodeCommit and AWS CodeDeploy.
+Per the new requirements, the deployment process should be able to change permissions for deployed files as well as verify the deployment success.
+Which of the following actions should the new Developer take?**

+**Define an appspec.yml file in the root directory**: An AppSpec file must be a YAML-formatted file named appspec.yml and it must be placed in the root of the directory structure of an application's source code.

+**The AppSpec file is used to:**

+Map the source files in your application revision to their destinations on the instance.

+Specify custom permissions for deployed files.

+Specify scripts to be run on each instance at various stages of the deployment process.

+During deployment, the CodeDeploy agent looks up the name of the current event in the hooks section of the AppSpec file.
+If the event is not found, the CodeDeploy agent moves on to the next step.
+If the event is found, the CodeDeploy agent retrieves the list of scripts to execute.
+The scripts are run sequentially, in the order in which they appear in the file.
+The status of each script is logged in the CodeDeploy agent log file on the instance.

+If a script runs successfully, it returns an exit code of 0 (zero).
+If the CodeDeploy agent installed on the operating system doesn't match what's listed in the AppSpec file, the deployment fails.

+## CodeCommit

+AWS CodeCommit - AWS CodeCommit is a fully-managed Source Control service that hosts secure Git-based repositories.
+It makes it easy for teams to collaborate on code in a secure and highly scalable ecosystem.
+AWS CodeCommit helps you collaborate on code with teammates via pull requests, branching and merging.
+AWS CodeCommit keeps your repositories close to your build, staging, and production environments in the AWS cloud.
+You can transfer incremental changes instead of the entire application.
+AWS CodeCommit supports all Git commands and works with your existing Git tools.
+You can keep using your preferred development environment plugins, continuous integration/continuous delivery systems, and graphical clients with CodeCommit.

 ## Codebuild

 A build represents a set of actions performed by AWS CodeBuild to create output artifacts (for example, a JAR file) based on a set of input artifacts (for example, a collection of Java class files).